 Kateri, called the “Lily of the Mohawks,” had virtually no traditional family support on her Christian journey.
 By some reports, her Algonquin mother was a Christian, educated by French missionaries.

 However, before her mother, father, or baby brother could have much influence on the four year old's life, all died of smallpox.
 The disease also left the child with serious facial scarring and partially blind.
-It was because of the latter she became knows as Tekakwith - "she who bumps into things."
+It was because of the latter she became known as Tekakwitha - "she who bumps into things."

 She went to live with an uncle and aunt, and it was as she was working as a servant in their home that she met the Jesuit missionaries who put her on a path to Christianity.
 It would be nine years before she was baptized, taking the name Kateri in honor of Catherine of Siena.
 While her uncle did not oppose her conversion, others in the community were less accepting and began to talk of her as a sorceress.
 Tensions at home grew when Kateri refused to marry the man who had been selected for her, saying she was not called to marriage.